michuW93/microsoft_azure_fundamentals/README.md

 30. Azure Firewall works at the Network and Application layers, whereas network security groups work only at the Network Layer
 31. <b>Conditional access</b> base on Azure AD to provide access to resources based on organisational policies.
 32. <b>Azure blueprints</b> - Just as a blueprint allows an engineer or an architect to sketch a project's design parameters, Azure Blueprints enables cloud architects and central information technology groups to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
+33. <b>Site to site</b> VPN to communicate between on-prem and Azure VPN gateway through and encrypted tunnel over the internet.